 The game is played across four maps, each representing a section of the West Coast Sprawl, with each map split into two - one half the streets and buildings in which the corps jostle for position and the other showing the associated VR space.
 For making it through the layers of physical security in the corp HQ and getting access to the R&D server is only the start of a run - someone then needs to go into VR, make their way through the endless walls of ICE before finally hitting the paydata - if they are lucky anyway….

 Mirrorshades, like many megagames, has rules of moderate complexity with some background material to be read and a central political game.
 However it is a game heavy on roleplaying and requires many players to play a single, unique character much like in a tabletop RPG with the character’s personal views and objectives a key part of the game.
 This also means there are limited operational elements (especially outside of the Corp roles) with players often only controlling the actions of their own role.

 Sign Up to Mirrorshades 2.1

-The game is on the 28th March at the London Irish Centre in Camden and we are taking sign-ups now.
+The game is on the 11th December at the London Irish Centre in Camden and we are taking sign-ups now.
 Just complete the form below letting us know you are interested in playing and if you have any preference in team or role.
 We absolutely welcome team sign ups too - so if you want to play with a group of friends that let us know all their names and email addresses at the same time.
 Please note teams have a maximum size of 4 players but can split larger groups over two teams if needed.

 As with all our games a player role is priced at £30 for the whole day (those selected for Control will play for free) - you can sign up now and we'll ask for payment about two months before the event.
 This delay is included to ensure players are still able to play the game and avoid unnecessary cancellations.
 However it is still possible to cancel after payment and you can read our refund policy here.